zakcutner/fastgrep/README.md

 OPTIONS:
-    -j, --jobs <N>    Number of jobs to run in parallel
+    -j, --jobs <N>    Number of jobs to run in parallel -s, --size <N>    Number of lines to include for each job

 ARGS:
     <NEEDLE>    Substring to grep for within the given input